dflook/python-minifier/src/python_minifier/rename/README.md

 - Function annotations are in the same namespace as their function.
 - Class decorator are in the same namespace as their class.
 - Class bases, keywords, starargs and kwargs are in the same namespace as their class.
+- The first iteration expression of a comprehension is in the same namespace as it's parent ListComp/SetComp/DictComp or GeneratorExp.

 ### Bind names